 3) U.S. CITIZENS NOTE: Proposals may not be made to visit or study in countries with adverse travel advisories as issued by the United States Department of State.
 For all students, the BERKELEY PRIZE will not fund travel to countries currently in armed conflict.

 4) Travel must occur in the summer of 2015 during your academic institution’s summer break (Northern Hemisphere schools), or in the winter of 2015 (Southern Hemisphere schools).

 (a) A description of the program and a persuasive argument why this program will benefit your education;

 (b) An itinerary for the entire period of travel; and

-(c) A budget covering all anticipated expenses.
+(c) A budget covering all anticipated expenses, including any program fees.